retr0lbb/henrique-barbosa/README.md

 - [ ] Add page transitions
 - [ ] add slides to about section
+- [ ] add micro projects and other work experiences
 - [ ] add a navigation (Placeholder)
 - [ ] add any effect on text on hero section
 - [ ] add meteor shower background effect